The Brain and Central Nervous System

 As nerve cells break down, waste products can collect in the brain tissue, leading to new and unwanted growths called plaques and tangles.
 Growing both inside and outside of the brain, these growths can disrupt the communication network between the neurons.
 All of these changes can cause your brain to slow down and work less efficiently.
 You can mitigate some of these changes through practices that foster brain health, including exercise, sleeping well, and continued learning.

 Inflammation.
-As we age, we tend to produce more free radicals, which can lead to inflammation in the brain as well as the body (see Chronic Inflammation and Yoga).
+As we age, we tend to produce more free radicals, which can lead to inflammation in the brain as well as the body.
 Inflammation in the brain can increase rates of cell death, and unchecked, can lead to more severe brain issues, such as Alzheimer’s and Parkinson’s.
 Although we don’t know for sure that you can prevent Alzheimer’s and Parkinson’s this way, you can prevent inflammation in general by focusing on stress management, meditation, and gentle exercise.

 Blood Supply.
 The gradual decrease in blood flow to the brain due to arteries shrinking and changes in the blood brain barrier may decrease your body’s ability to transport nutrition into the brain and keep toxins out.
 All of this may contribute to overall decrease in brain function over time.
 To maximize your vascular health, focus on exercise, such as a well-rounded asana practice or even a gentle asana practice as well on meditation, which have have been shown to reverse clogged arteries.